04 Jan Notice of Patient Rights

 DEFINITIONS: Our patients have the right to:

-- Medical care and services without discrimination based upon race, color, religion, gender, sexual preference and orientation, national origin, age, source of payment, disability, marital status or diagnosis.
+- Medical care and services without discrimination based on race, color, religion, gender, sexual preference and orientation, national origin, age, source of payment, disability, marital status, or diagnosis.

 - Care that is considerate and respectful of his or her personal values and beliefs and the right to express those values and beliefs which do not harm others or interfere with medical therapy.

 - Know the name and professional status of the physician, who has primary responsibility for his or her care, as well as other physicians and non-physicians involved in providing care.